Meme coin: History

 In February 2025, the President of the Central African Republic, Faustin-Archange Touadéra, announced a national memecoin, $CAR, on his official X account.
 Soon after its launch, the project's X account was suspended amid questions about its legitimacy and because the announcement video had previously been flagged as a deepfake.
 Despite continued promotion from Touadéra via his verified X account, the value of $CAR dropped by 95% on February 11—just one day after trading began.

+On September 9, 2026, $LAPTOP, a meme coin launched by Hunter Biden, the son of former US president Joe Biden, went from about $190 per token to less than $2 per token within minutes of its issuance indicating the risk of such investments.

+Rugpulls

+In December 2024, Haliey Welch, who became viral online for the "hawk tuah" meme, issued $HAWK and it reached a peak of $490 million before plummeting to $25 million.
+She was accused of promoting a pump-and-dump as well as engaging in a rug pull scheme and insider trading.